This post contains affiliate links. Read my disclosure policy here.

 -

-- Soy Milk - I recommend this because it's thick and creamy, plus, the protein content helps yield a perfect vegan buttermilk when an acid is added.
-If you can't have soy, my next choice would be almond milk, but try to choose a brand that has a thicker consistency such as Califia.
+- Soy Milk - I recommend this because the protein content helps yield a perfect vegan buttermilk when an acid is added.
+My next choice would be almond milk but try to choose a brand that has a thicker consistency.
 If your milk seems thin, reduce the amount by 2 tablespoons.

 - Measure flour correctly by weighing it (250 g) or by using this spoon and level method: don't scoop the flour with a measuring cup directly from container.
 Just scoop it out of the container with a spoon and then into a measuring cup, without tapping or packing the cup.
 After filling, lightly sweep a butter knife across the top to remove excess flour.